-Who will present at the Higher Ed Analytics Conference?
+Who teaches the Higher Ed Analytics Conference?

 Stephanie Hatch Leishman is MIT’s central resource for social media and email marketing.
 She advises on university- and department-level strategy and meets with teams and individuals to guide their digital communications plans.
 She also leads MIT’s Social Media Working Group, comprised of individuals who manage social media for their departments, and she gives presentations and classes on a variety of topics.
 One of Stephanie’s favorite projects was MIT Connect (http://connect.mit.edu).

 Philippe Taza has worked in higher education marketing and recruitment since 2001.
 He began his higher ed career as a recruitment officer at a private college in Vancouver, BC.
 Advancing into recruitment management, he developed his skills in online marketing and trained in web analytics to more effectively manage marketing performance.
 In 2008, Philippe founded Higher Education Marketing, a digital marketing agency dedicated to helping colleges and universities market themselves online, offering expertise and services in lead generation, web design, content development, branding, PPC, SEO, social media and analytics